 Top topics on this page:

-Cerebral palsy lawsuits can be filed against negligent health care providers who are responsible for birth injuries.
+Cerebral palsy lawsuits can be filed against negligent health care providers responsible for birth injuries.

-Medical professionals are trained to be able to safely deliver babies and navigate emergency situations during childbirth.
+Medical professionals are trained to be able to safely deliver babies and navigate emergencies during childbirth.
 Mistakes made during birth that cause harm to the baby may be considered medical negligence or malpractice.

 If your child developed cerebral palsy due to medical malpractice, you may be able to file a lawsuit.
 Cerebral palsy claims seek financial compensation from negligent doctors and other medical professionals who caused the baby’s condition.